 I have also edited (with Ian Morris, Stanford University) a volume on economic history: The Ancient Economy: Evidence and Models.
 Stanford University Press, 2005, and Law and society in Egypt from Alexander to the Arab Conquest (330 BC-640 AD.
 Co-edited with J.G.
 Keenan & Uri Yiftach.
 Cambridge University Press.
 With R.J.
 Jasnow, The Demotic and Hieratic Papyri in the Suzuki Collection of Tokay University, Japan appeared in 2016.
 The edited volume in honor of Pierre Briant, Writing History in Time of War.
 Michael Rostovtzeff, Elias Bickerman and the "Hellenization of Asia" appeared in 2015 with Franz Steiner Verlag.

-Before coming to Yale, I taught for 12 years at Stanford University and two years at Princeton University.
-I have appointments in both the Classics and the History Departments at Yale, and am also a Senior Research Scholar at Yale Law School.
+Before coming to Yale, I taught for 12 years at Stanford University and two years at Princeton University with a one-year stop as a Solmsen Fellow at the University of Wisconsin-Madison.
+I have appointments in both the Classics and the History Departments at Yale, am a Professor in the School of Forestry and Environmental Studies (by Courtesy), and am also a Senior Research Scholar at Yale Law School.
 I am a collaborative member of Yale’s Program in Economic History, and co-coordinator of Yale's Archaia program.
 I received my B.A. from Ohio State, and an A.M. and Ph.D. from the University of Chicago.